Attingham Park: Estate buildings

-Attingham's Stables were purpose-built at the same time as the house for the first Lord Berwick.
+Attingham's stables were purpose-built for the first Lord Berwick at the same time as the house.
 Designed by Steuart, they have pyramidal ornamentation and were purposefully sited on the approach to the house, as a demonstration of taste and wealth.

 Parkland

 The Estate comprises roughly 4,000 acres, but during the early 1800s extended to twice that amount at 8,000 acres.
 The extensive 640 acres of parkland and gardens at Attingham have a Grade II* Listed status.

 The park was landscaped by Humphry Repton and includes woodlands and a deer park.
 As of 2018, around 180 fallow deer lived in the park, with number maintained through an annual cull.